 The law also allows adults to use or sell drug paraphernalia related to the use, growing, or processing of marijuana or cannabis.

 Hawaii has been a medical marijuana state since 2000.
 It's not apparent when Hawaii will be voting on recreational marijuana.
-Hawaii never decriminalized marijuana, despite medical marijuana being approved in 2000.
+Hawaii also recently decriminalized marijuana.
 The law allows registered patients to grow up to seven of their own plants, but initially did not allow any medical marijuana dispensaries to be opened.
 Thankfully, this has finally changed.

 Possession laws include 4 oz. of usable marijuana and 7 plants.